Deerhoof

-Deerhoof are an American musical group formed in San Francisco in 1994.
-They consist of founding drummer Greg Saunier, bassist and singer Satomi Matsuzaki, and guitarists John Dieterich and Ed Rodriguez.
-Beginning as an improvised noise punk band, Deerhoof became widely renowned and influential in the 2000s through their self-produced albums.
+Deerhoof is an American musical group formed in San Francisco in 1994.
+It consists of founding drummer Greg Saunier, bassist and singer Satomi Matsuzaki, and guitarists John Dieterich and Ed Rodriguez.
+Beginning as an improvised noise punk band, Deerhoof became widely renowned and influential in the 2000s through its self-produced albums.

-They have released seventeen studio albums since 1997.
-Their most recent album, Actually, You Can, was released on 22 October 2021.
+Deerhoof has released 20 studio albums since 1997.
+Its most recent, Noble and Godlike in Ruin, was released on April 25, 2025.

 History

 Formation

-Deerhoof were formed in San Francisco in 1994 as Rob Fisk's improvisational bass/harmonica solo project.
+Deerhoof was formed in San Francisco in 1994 as Rob Fisk's improvisational bass/harmonica solo project.
 Greg Saunier joined on drums a week later.
 They were quickly signed to record a single for Kill Rock Stars after owner Slim Moon witnessed their performance at the 1994 Yoyo A Go Go festival.
 Satomi Matsuzaki joined Deerhoof within a week of moving to the United States from Japan in May 1995, with no prior experience playing in a band, and went on tour as Deerhoof's singer only a week later, opening for Caroliner.
-Their 1997 debut album The Man, the King, the Girl was recorded on 4-track tape.
+Deerhoof's 1997 debut album, The Man, the King, the Girl, was recorded on a 4-track tape.

-Deerhoof had a music practice space at the Art Explosion Studios at 2425-17th Street in the Mission District; other bands in this space included Creeper Lagoon, Beulah, Zmrzlina, Don't Mean Maybe, and S-- S-- Band Band.
+Deerhoof had a music practice space at the Art Explosion Studios at 2425 17th Street in the Mission District; other bands in this space included Creeper Lagoon, Beulah, Zmrzlina, Don't Mean Maybe, and S-- S-- Band Band.

 Breakthrough

 Chris Cohen joined Deerhoof on guitar in 2002, between Reveille's completion and release.

 In contrast to Reveille's digital production process, 2003's Apple O' was played almost entirely live to tape in one nine-hour session with Jay Pellicci engineering.
 Extinction, nuclear holocaust, invasive species, and the Greek god of music all figure prominently in the album's themes.
 Karen O chose Apple O' in the Rolling Stone 2003 Music Awards, Artists' Top Albums, and the album received some critical praise, notably in the New York Times.
-But in what was to become a pattern for Deerhoof, the album's critical appraisal improved with time, and Apple O' was later listed by Pitchfork as one of the top albums of the 2000s.
-The anti-war themes of the record were underscored by Deerhoof's outspoken opposition to that year's invasion of Iraq.
+But in what became a pattern for Deerhoof, the album's critical appraisal improved with time, and Pitchfork later listed Apple O' as one of the top albums of the 2000s.
+The record's antiwar themes were underscored by Deerhoof's outspoken opposition to the Iraq War.

 By 2003 Deerhoof had become the longest-running band on Kill Rock Stars.
-Matsuzaki was editing a Bay Area Japanese magazine, Cohen was waiting tables at a Thai restaurant, and Dieterich and Saunier were doing data entry for legal and consulting firms, but that year they all decided to quit their jobs simultaneously and focus on touring.
+Matsuzaki was editing a Bay Area Japanese magazine, Cohen was waiting tables at a Thai restaurant, and Dieterich and Saunier were doing data entry for legal and consulting firms, but that year they all quit their jobs simultaneously to focus on touring.
 That year they contributed to Azadi!
 A Benefit Compilation for the Revolutionary Association of the Women of Afghanistan.
 Saunier also released Nervous Cop, a collaboration album with Zach Hill and Joanna Newsom.